All Episodes

 I'm just throwing it out there.

-Is it possible Obama called Christie and said, You want some money?
+Is it possible Obama called Christie and said, you want some money?

 You better let me come.

-Doomberg order said, I can't come.
+Doomberg orders, I can't come.

 Christie wouldn't reveal that.